 \subsection{Pre-processing}

-A pre-processing method with baseline signals - the signals be recorded when the participant under no stimulus - which first elaborated by Yang \cite{RN569} is an effective way to improve recognition accuracy.
-They reported that the pre-processing method can increase recognition accuracy by 32\% approximately in the emotion recognition task.
-The pre-processing method contains: extract the baseline signals from all channels C and cut it in N segments with fixed length L, get N segments C x L matrixes; calculate the mean value of the baseline signals with segmented data, get the baseline signals mean value M, a C x L matrixes; cut the EEG and Physiological signals which without baseline signals with length L and minus the baseline signals mean value M, get the preprocessed signals.
+A pre-processing method with baseline signals - the signals are recorded when the participant under no stimulus - which is first elaborated by Yang \cite{RN569} is an effective way to improve recognition accuracy.
+They reported that the pre-processing method could increase recognition accuracy by 32\% approximately in the affective states recognition task.
+The pre-processing method contains: extracting the baseline signals from all channels C and cut it in N segments with fixed length L, getting N segments C x L matrixes; calculating the mean value of the baseline signals with segmented data, getting the baseline signals mean value M, a C x L matrixes; cutting the EEG and Physiological signals which without baseline signals with length L and minus the baseline signals mean value M, getting the preprocessed signals.

 The raw EEG signals in the dataset lost the topological position information of the electrodes.
 To solve this problem, the electrodes used in the dataset are relocated to the 2D electrode topological structure based on the 10-20 system positioning.
 For each time sample point, the EEG signals are mapped into a 9x9 matrixes.
 The unused electrodes are filled with zero.
 Z-score normalization is used in each transformation.